mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 Sex in Bwaps is determined by the combination of ZW chromosomes; males possess two W chromosomes while females possess both a Z and W chromosome.
 Additionally, temperature can affect the sex of a Bwap while it is still developing in the egg.
 Lower temperatures will produce males while higher temperatures produce females.
 When eggs are allowed to develop naturally at the body temperature of the mother, the chance of female offspring developing is only 30%.
 Bwaps never manipulate the temperature of eggs intentionally to produce a specific sex but outside conditions such as humidity, heat, stress, exercise and health can have an effect on a female's body which can affect the sex of her young.

 The reproductive organs of the Bwaps are internal in both the male and female, sharing a single vent (known as a cloaca) with the digestive tract.
-Fertilization occurs internally and the female lays a single soft shelled non- amniotic egg.
+Fertilization occurs internally and the female lays a single soft shelled non-amniotic egg.
 Multiple eggs are not unheard of, with two eggs being uncommon and three eggs rarely laid.
 The eggs are incubated by the female in her pouch until they hatch.
 The young are practically helpless when they first hatched, being blind with limbs not completely developed.
 The mother does not produce milk but excretes a nutritious mucus from pores in the pouch that the young is able to ingest easily.
 At four weeks of age the young Bwap has developed sufficiently to leave the pouch intermittently for short periods of time.
 At this point, the mother stops producing the nutritious mucus and instead provides food to the young that has been chewed into an easily swallowed paste and passed directly mouth-to-mouth.

 ### LIFESPAN